What Is a Decentralized Autonomous Organization (DAO)?

 • Aave Grants DAO: A DeFi lending platform that enables users to deposit digital assets into liquidity pools, earn interest in the form of aTokens, and borrow digital assets through over-collateralized loans.

-• MolochDAO: A DAO built with the purpose to fund public goods projects to improve the Ethereum ecosystem.
+• MolochDAO: A DAO built with the purpose of funding public goods projects to improve the Ethereum ecosystem

 • MetaCartel: A for-profit organization that aims to fund and support projects that advance usability, user experience or further experiment with new Web 3.0 use cases.